pololu/tic-arduino/README.md

-To control the Tic using I2C, you should connect your board's SCL pin to the Tic's SCL pin, connect your board's SDA pin to the Tic's SDA pin, and connect your board's GND pin to one of the Tic's GND pins.
+To control the Tic using I2C, you should connect your board's SCL pin to the Tic's SCL pin, connect your board's SDA pin to the Tic's SDA pin, and connect one of your board's GND pins to one of the Tic's GND pins.

 ### Serial connections

-To control the Tic asynchronous TTL serial, you need to at least connect your board's TX pin (as defined in the table below) to the Tic's RX pin, and connect your board's GND pin to one of the Tic's GND pins.
+To control the Tic using asynchronous TTL serial, you need to at least connect your board's TX pin (as defined in the table below) to the Tic's RX pin, and connect your board's GND pin to one of the Tic's GND pins.
 If you want to read information from the Tic (as is done in this library's SerialPositionControl example), you must also connect your board's RX pin (as defined in the table below) to the Tic's TX pin.